Vinegar In Laundry

 Want a super easy way to clean your home naturally?
 Buy cleaning products that are better for your family at Three Main.

-When you wash your clothing with detergent, those detergents get into your clothes and stay there, making your clothes feel stiff and rough.
+When you wash your clothing with detergent, those detergents get into your clothes and stay there as detergent residue.
+Making your clothes feel stiff and rough.

 Normally people then add fabric softener, which adds waxes, fragrances,